 Finally, the big day arrived – the frame raising.
 All hands were needed on deck to carefully lift and guide the heavy timber poles into position.
 This required good communication, teamwork, muscle, determination, and rigorous safety measures.

 Preparing the poles for the timber frame

 After successfully raising the frame, the wooden walls (larch cladding), floor, roof and waste storage bays were constructed.

-All that remained now was to create a living roof and to build the 2 ‘thrones.’
+All that remained now was to create a living roof and to build the two ‘thrones’.
 We wanted a living roof to help the building to blend into its surroundings.
 Firstly, a layer of pond liner was put down, followed by old carpet salvaged from skips.
 Stone from around the site was dug and hauled up to the roof to be spread, with a little soil, over the carpet layer.
 Finally, sedum seed was sown amongst the stone and soil.
-Trees are being planted around the structure to further help with blending it in with the landscape.
+Trees are being planted around the structure to further help it to blend in with the landscape.

 Just over a year after completion now, the wood has mellowed, and the roof is greening over.
 The compost loos are in regular use and have even provided shelter to some of our local wildlife, with house martins nesting successfully last summer on one of the roofing beams and a family of tawny owls choosing to roost there in the autumn.
 It seems everyone likes our ‘loo with a view.’